Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The grand slam offer

-Nobody pays much for "access."
-They'll pay $599 to actually lose the weight.
+But they'll pay $599 to actually lose the weight.

-He sold the outcome, not the treadmill.
+He sold the result, not the treadmill.

 🚗 The steps